 A refractometer is an electronic device that checks the composition of fluids.
 You can use it to check the refractive index of honey.
-Only a drop or two of honey are needed to test the honey using a refractometer.
+Only a drop or two of honey is needed to test the honey using a refractometer.
 It gives you a reading which corresponds to the amount of water in the honey.
 Having a lot of water in honey is not good.
 It is a pointer that the honey is not pure.

 In a laboratory setting, you may use a spectrometer to test the quality of honey.
 The mass spectrometer allows for your detection, separation and analysis of various molecules in honey.
 You can then tell if the honey is of good quality.
 Sugars in honey are easy to analyze using this equipment.
-Some sugars that are added in honey, however, may go undetected.
+Some sugars that are added to honey, however, may go undetected.
 Unfortunately, this method of testing the purity and quality of honey is not readily available to beekeepers and honey consumers.

 Home Tests for Purity and Quality of Honey

 Consumers and users of honey need reliable tests for the purity and quality of honey.
 Over the years, several tests have proven to give consistent results in testing the purity and quality of honey.
 These tests are now adopted among honey users as the most suitable methods to know if honey is pure and high-quality.
 They are easy to perform at home and in beekeeping operations.

 Home tests for honey purity and quality do not need expensive equipment or materials.
 They are fast and easy to carry out and give quick results.
 Common tests that give you usable results include:

 Pure honey does not dissolve readily in water.
 For this test, you may use cold or warm water, but not hot water.
 Put some water in a glass and then put some drops of honey in the glass of water.
 You may stir the water lightly or not.